 In addition to these great flower and bush choices, there are some other things you may want to know when creating your butterfly garden.
 Butterflies need water, so keep a mud puddle in a sunny location, or if that is hard to do in the hot summer months, consider filling a bucket with sand and enough water to make the sand moist.

 Butterflies like the sun and use it to warm their bodies before they fly.
 Creating your butterfly garden in a sunny spot is ideal, but they do also need shade in the hotter months.
-Consider adding a few large flat rocks for butterflies to use to sun bathe.
+Consider adding a few large flat rocks for butterflies to use to sunbathe.

-These resources that we’ve linked to have tons of great information for creating a home as welcoming to the butterflies as your home is to family and friends!
+These resources that we’ve linked have tons of great information for creating a home as welcoming to the butterflies as your home is to family and friends!
 Do you have any additional tips for creating a butterfly habitat?
 We’d love to hear them.
 Share them in the comments below!

-Our philanthropic partnership with Levine Children's Hospital has three components, including an annual golf outing and a donation with the sale every home in the Charlotte area to the hospital.
+Our philanthropic partnership with Levine Children's Hospital has three components, including an annual golf outing and a donation with the sale of every home in the Charlotte area to the hospital.
 But today, our hearts are focused on the Hospitality Cart.
-Throughout the years, our team members have donated to the cart, bringing in bags of shampoos and children’s books, soaps and hand lotions, whatever is needed.
+Throughout the years, our team members have donated to the cart, bringing in bags of shampoos and children’s books, soaps and hand lotions, and whatever is needed.
 We felt a genuine connection to the cart and to Levine.
 But it was a video shoot that brought our team even closer to a family that has made several trips to the hospital over the past three years.

 If you’ve been searching for a gorgeous new home with a walk-out basement, and it feels as impossible as finding a pot of gold at the end of a rainbow, then the luck of the Irish is with you as we near St. Patrick’s Day this weekend!
 Our Feature Friday home is the Brevard home in our Granite Falls community of Rolesville, NC.